Extreme33-ux/European-Portuguese-WiC-WSC-datasets/README.md

 Repository that contains the European Portuguese variants of the WiC and WSC datasets, developed under the thesis "Dissertation: Revisiting natural language processing tasks for European Portuguese: taking advantage of large language models"

 # Word-in-Context (WiC)
  The **Word-in-Context (WiC)** task tests a computer’s ability to understand the meaning of a word in different sentences.
 The goal is to decide if the same word in two different sentences has the same meaning or not.
-This dataset was obtained through the following sources:
+This dataset was obtained through the following sources/methods:

 - https://github.com/marcospln/homonymy_acl21/tree/main
 - https://hal.science/hal-03109961